jdoleary/Spellmasons/docs/TasksCurrent.md

-- bug: pickups and doodads don't get tinted when targeted with movement spells because of how they are assocaited with the real one
-    - either use ids or pass a reference to the real when copying to a prediction one
-- refactor spells to work on doodads, pickups, and units just like Connect now does
+- refactor all spells to work on doodads, pickups, and units just like Connect now does
     - push.ts is next
+- Integrate doodad behavior
+- Fix liquid glitches with prebuild liquid sets
+- Update Expand to affect a radius property in EffectStatus so it can synergize with other spells like chain, bloat, vortex, (any spell that needs a radius);
 ## Brad playtest
     - bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - add footstep sfx
-    - Fix unit sync, when the summoner summoned random units it synced but the units' image didn't change and was wrong
     - Brad couldn't see top of inventory due to resolution
         - maybe add pages?
         - UI: Inventory should show up on the left side
 ---
 - Spell text should be centered (see contaminate in your toolbar)
 - fix archers having infinite range
-- notify with floating text when AI units are out of mana
-    - maybe rework AI mana so that they get the full amount they need every turn just like you do as a player
 - credits page
 - bug: had an incorrect push prediction, see footage
 - bug: after loading game I get these errors: